webcode005/phpmailer_smtp/README.md

 # phpmailer_smtp
-this repo works for php mailer
+this repo works for sending emails from php mailer